What is the 3 Billion Trees Award?

 Each year, the award will be open to different groups and individuals, depending on the annual theme.
 This might include young farmers, educational institutions, NGOs, private sectors, cities, and more.

-The themes change each year to recognize different stakeholders and types of planting projects.
+The themes will change each year to recognize different stakeholders and types of planting projects.